kylerove/pediatricurologybook/_chapters/00-00_preface.md

 chapter: 00
 sort-key: 0
 title: Preface
 description: Welcome to version two of PediatricUrologyBook.com.
-We describe our vision and how this book came.
+We describe our vision and how this book came to be.
 thumbnail: 00-00_preface.png
 authors:
   -